davegreen/davegreen.github.io/_posts/2014-08-27-scep-2012-r2-group-policy-admx-template-updated.md

 The value for this is "UILockdown" and is found next to the other UX configuration settings for SCEP:
 <pre>HKLM\<span style="color: #333333;">Software\Policies\Microsoft\Microsoft Antimalware\UX Configuration\UILockdown
 (1 for disabled, 0 for enabled)</span></pre>
-I've updated the ADMX template to make this new setting visible, the changes I've made to the template are <a href="https://github.com/davegreen/miscellaneous/commit/8f77ebd4fd70dfe8a410d9a1a4699bd126f77097">here for the ADMX</a> and <a href="https://github.com/davegreen/miscellaneous/commit/1420cb6ab81a574b7115a98c531b7ad13c7132b7">here for the ADML</a>.
+I've updated the ADMX template to make this new setting visible, the changes I've made to the template are [here for the ADMX](https://github.com/davegreen/miscellaneous/commit/8f77ebd4fd70dfe8a410d9a1a4699bd126f77097) and [here for the ADML](https://github.com/davegreen/miscellaneous/commit/1420cb6ab81a574b7115a98c531b7ad13c7132b7).

-The files can be <a href="https://github.com/davegreen/miscellaneous/tree/master/CustomADMX">downloaded here</a>.
+The files can be [downloaded here](https://github.com/davegreen/miscellaneous/tree/master/CustomADMX).
 I'll also continue to update the template as I find other settings that weren't present in FEP 2010.